IndieMasco/TechEdWeek3Assignment/README.md

 # Reflection

+This week assignment we had to build a simple interactive game to engage our visitors.
+Games such as these are known as an “idling games” or “incremental games”.

 # Requirements

 - 🎯 Fetch upgrade data from the provided API and at least one upgrade from the API update the cookie count.
 - 🎯 Ensure that functions are used effectively to keep code organised and reusable.
 - 🎯 Implement event listeners to handle user interactions.
 - 🎯 Use local storage to save and restore the cookie count and relevant game information.
 - 🎯 Use setInterval to increment the cookie count and manage the game state each second.
 Managing the game state includes saving progress and updating the DOM.

 # Stretch Requirements